ginstrom/paladin-novel/cline_docs/continuity.md

     *   **Physical Description:** Lean, sharp-eyed, wiry build, face like a clenched fist.
 Sustained a cut to his arm and forehead during escape (Chapter 2).
     *   **Personality Traits:** Defiant, courageous, quick to act, surprisingly cheerful under duress, alert, calculating, resourceful, loyal to Gond's group.
     *   **Background/History:** Fellow slave on the ship with Gond.
     *   **Significant Arcs/Events:** Assisted Gond in escaping the slave ship (Chapter 2), noticed guard shift sloppiness.
 Survived shipwreck, landed ashore with Gond and Sim (Chapter 3).
 Acquired rope, later a sword.
 Participated in ambush of slavers (Chapter 4).
 Left in charge of way-station when Gond went to Darach (Chapter 4).
 Welcomed Gond and Lira back (Chapter 5).
+Confronts Gond about avoiding the community and offers practical perspective on his divine gifts (Chapter 11).
-    *   **Current Status/Location:** With Gond's group heading towards the hills (as of end of Chapter 5).
+    *   **Current Status/Location:** At valley settlement with Gond's community (as of end of Chapter 11).

 *   **Sim:**
     *   **First Appearance:** Chapter 2
     *   **Physical Description:** Slender frame.
     *   **Personality Traits:** Gentle, serene, quiet faith (priest of Alanyi), soothing, patient, practical, courageous, pacifist (refuses dagger), steady, non-judgmental.
     *   **Background/History:** Priest of Alanyi.
 Fellow slave on the ship, chained with Pell.
     *   **Significant Arcs/Events:** Whispered prayers on slave ship.
 Participated in escape, unlocking chains (Chapter 2).
 Survived shipwreck, landed ashore (Chapter 3).
 Gave advice on finding freshwater and edible plants.
 Met Maera.
 Mentioned Alanyite shrine in Darach.
 Participated in ambush of slavers, calmed horses, tended to children's injuries (Chapter 4).
 Stayed at way-station.
 Welcomed Gond and Lira (Chapter 5).
+Expresses vindication when Silviana confirms Gond's paladin identity (Chapter 11).
+Begins serving as spiritual mentor alongside Silviana (Chapter 11).
-    *   **Current Status/Location:** With Gond's group heading towards the hills (as of end of Chapter 5).
+    *   **Current Status/Location:** At valley settlement, serving as spiritual guide to Gond (as of end of Chapter 11).

 *   **Greasy (Guard):**
     *   **First Appearance:** Chapter 2